soyang9/Cloud-Server-Project/README.md

 The website contains:

 - Home page
-- Maintenance form page
-- Submitted issues page
+- Maintenance page #reporting maintainance for the users and managing the reported issues by the admin(maintainance team)
 - Server information page
 - License page
+- Contact Us page

 ## 10. Script / Code Example